 - Baskets, containers, crates to organize things

 - Furniture with doors and drawers to help to keep clutter hidden

-Make sure that storage is at the right height for the people who will use it.
+Make sure storage is at the right height for the people who will use it.
 If you have young children, store off-limits items on the highest shelves or behind cabinet doors and “help-yourself” items, such as toys and basic drawing supplies, within easy reach.
-Storage that is too difficult to access will not be used; same for storage that is not in the area where its items are most likely to be abandoned.
+Storage that is too difficult to access will not be used; the same is true for storage that is not in the area where its items are most likely to be abandoned.
 Try to make it as convenient as possible.

-Consider turning a closet or cabinet into a storage space for art/craft supplies and other homeschooling materials.
+Consider turning a closet or cabinet into a storage space for art and craft supplies and other homeschooling materials.
 Sort by category and assign one bin or box to each category (crayons, ribbons/string, paint, knitting, etc.).
 Label everything clearly so that everyone can see what to store in each bin without having to open it to check.
 Use pictures or symbols if you have family members who are very visual or not yet reading.